-SWAP: SWAP is a very important feature in Linux.
+SWAP: SWAP is an essential feature in Linux.
 It gives the best performance and stability especially in a PC with smaller RAM.
-In a nutshell, SWAP space is like adding an additional memory in the form of virtual RAM.
-By adding SWAP, you are actually allocating some amount of hard disk space as to use as RAM when physical RAM is overflown.
+In a nutshell, SWAP space is like adding memory in the form of virtual RAM.
+By adding SWAP, you are allocating some amount of hard disk space as to use as RAM when physical RAM is overflown.

 Do you need a SWAP?

 I would say if your PC’s RAM is less than or equal to 4 GB, you must have a SWAP.
 If you have more than 8 GB physical RAM, you may still need SWAP if you run resource-intensive applications like video convention, virtual machines, etc..
 If you are using your PC for just internet browsing, email, and running office applications, you can skip SWAP provided you have at least 4GB RAM.
 You don’t want the memory to overflow RAM which makes PC unstable and non-responsive.